cockroachdb/docs/configure-replication-zones.md

 `replicas` | The number and location of replicas for the zone.
 Each `attrs` line equals one replica.
 The number of replicas must be odd.<br><br>If you leave an `attrs` list empty (i.e., `- attrs: []`), the replica can be placed on any node in the cluster.
 If you specify specific attributes for a replica (i.e., `- attrs: [us-east-1a, ssd]`), the replica will be placed on the nodes/stores with the matching attributes.<br><br>Node-level and store-level attributes are arbitrary strings specified when starting a node.
 You must match these strings exactly here in order for replication to work as you intend, so be sure to check carefully.
 See [Start a Node](start-a-node.html) for more details about node and store attributes.<br><br>**Default:** 3 replicas with no specific attributes
 `range_max_bytes` | The maximum size, in bytes, for a range of data in the zone.
 When a range reaches this size, CockroachDB will spit it into two ranges.<br><br>**Default:** 67108864

-Each zone may also contain `range_min_bytes` and `ttlseconds`, but these fields are not yet implemented and will not affect a zone.
+Each zone can also contain `range_min_bytes` and `ttlseconds` fields, but the former is not yet implemented and the latter is not yet useful.

 ## Subcommands

 Subcommand | Usage
 -----------|------
 `ls` | List all replication zones.
+`get` | View the YAML contents of a replication zone.
 `set` | Create or edit a replication zone.
-`get` | View the YAML contents of a replication zone.
 `rm` | Remove a replication zone.

 ## Synopsis